Here are 10 common reasons why you might suck at double-unders, along with some tips to help you get better...

 1. You Suck at Single Unders...

 The first step in having great double-unders is having great body position, and mastering the single-under.

-In the same way Mr. Miyagi made Daniel-son get good at painting a fence before he could block front kicks, you need to start with the basics before wildly flailing your way to a bad habit ridden double-under.
+In the same way Mr. Miyagi made Daniel-san get good at painting a fence before he could block front kicks, you need to start with the basics before wildly flailing your way to a bad-habit-ridden double under.